GuillaumeDorschner/macOS/README.md

 - Svelte for VS Code

-# Les logiciel a installer sont:
+# The software to install

 - chrome
 - visual studio code